yaapu/FrskyTelemetryScript/README.md

 ## Installation on Horus

+Copy the contents of the SD folder to your radio SD Card.
+Make sure you have the /SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG and SCRIPTS/YAAPU/IMAGES folders.

+**Power cycle the radio to clear widget caches!**

 The script can be started in 2 ways:

 - **Widget** (recommended) see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget)

 - **One time script** by using the yaapux.lua or yaapux.luac script, see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12)

-Make sure you have the /SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG and SCRIPTS/YAAPU/IMAGES folders.

 The correct folder structure is